 Data on overall health care supply – for example, funding allocations, workforce, hospital beds and high-tech hospital equipment – are typically collected at the level of large administrative areas or hospitals.
 These data can be used to analyse inequality in large-area supply relative to need, by using large-area-level measures of need based on variables such as mortality, self-assessed morbidity, disease prevalence and proxies for morbidity such as emergency hospital admissions and pharmaceutical utilisation.
 For example, studies have looked at inequality between large areas in GP supply relative to need, finding persistent inequalities from 1974 to 1995 and from 2002 to 2006.
 However, large-area studies cannot accurately pinpoint socio-economic inequality, much of which lies within the large and socio-economically diverse populations of administrative areas.
 To address this issue, a recent study has exploited the availability of data on family doctor or ‘general practitioner’ (GP) supply at neighbourhood level, by linking clinic-level workforce data with data on the neighbourhood of residence of each registered patient from 2004–05 to 2011–12.
 This study adjusted for need based on age, sex and neighbourhood ill health, using the ‘Carr-Hill’ workload adjustment derived from estimates of the impact of these variables on GP workload.
-It found that adjusted supply of GPs per 1,000 population exhibited slight pro-rich inequality in 2004–05, but that this had reversed by 2011–12 to slight pro-poor inequality.
+It found that adjusted supply of GPs per 1,000 population exhibited slight pro-rich inequality in 2004–05, but that this had reversed by 2010–11 to slight pro-poor inequality.
 The authors concluded that equity in GP supply had improved during this period, but that the Carr-Hill approach to need adjustment is insufficiently accurate to draw firm conclusions about levels of inequity.

 Data on health care utilisation in England are available from both household sample surveys and whole-population hospital administrative data sets.
-Studies using survey data have examined family doctor visits, medical specialist visits and hospital visits, with the latter often split into outpatient visits, day cases and inpatient hospital admissions.
+Studies using survey data have examined family doctor visits, medical specialist visits and hospital visits, with the last often split into outpatient visits, day cases and inpatient hospital admissions.
 These studies typically find pro-poor variation in family doctor visits, though this typically disappears after adjusting for need.
 One study with detailed need adjustment uses data from 1998, 1999 and 2000 from the Health Survey for England and adjusts for age, sex, self-reported health, self-reported diagnoses of longstanding illnesses and small-area- (ward-) level indicators of mortality and illness.
 It finds that richer and more highly educated individuals are less likely to visit their GP, but that after need adjustment the association with income, though not the association with education, becomes non-significant.
-This cannot be interpreted as inequity favouring less-educated individuals, however, since need for doctor visits in socio-economically disadvantaged individuals is likely underestimated, as explained in Section II.
+This cannot be interpreted as inequity favouring less-educated individuals, however, since need for doctor visits in socio-economically disadvantaged individuals is likely underestimated, as explained in Section III.
 Furthermore, these data do not allow for the length and quality of family doctor consultations.
 Finally, these studies may mask differential patterns of socio-economic inequality between different types of GP consultation.
 For example, there is evidence from studies in the 1990s that people from non-manual social classes were more likely to visit the GP for preventive health check-ups.